hashkat/hashkat/docs/tutorial01.md

 <img src='../img/tutorial01/main_stats.png'>
 </p>

-We can also use gnuplot to plot the in-degree, out-degree, and cumulative-degree distributions for each simulated months for all the agents.
-An agent's in-degree is the number of agents following them, while its out-degree is the number of agents its following, and the cumulative-degree is the sum of these two values.
-The agents in this simulation were configured to  have a follow rate of 0.0001, which basically means that in a simulation 100,000 simulated minutes long, each agent will follow around 10 users, and be followed by about 10 users.
+We can also use 'gnuplot' to plot the in-degree, out-degree, and cumulative-degree distributions for each simulated month for all the agents.
+An agent's in-degree is the number of agents following them, while its out-degree is the number of agents it's following, and the cumulative-degree is the sum of these two values.
+The agents in this simulation were configured to  have a follow rate of 0.0001, which basically means that in a simulation 100,000 simulated minutes long, each agent will follow around 10 other agents, and be followed by about 10 agents.
 So we can therefore expect most agents to have an in-degree magnitude of 10, an out-degree magnitude of 10, and a cumlative-degree magnitude of 20.
 Let's plot and see!

-To access gnuplot, type in the command:
+To access 'gnuplot', type in the command:

 `gnuplot`

-To plot the in-degree, out-degree, and cumulative-degree distributions for *month002*, which contains the most up to date data, on the same graph with appropriate axis labels and a title, type in the following:
+To plot the in-degree, out-degree, and cumulative-degree distributions for 'month002', which contains the most up to date data, on the same graph with appropriate axis labels and a title, type in the following:

 `set style fill transparent solid 0.5 noborder `